-The USS Group has set as a medium-term objective the acquisition of a 40% share in the automobile auction market.
-In order to further improve the convenience of the 17 auction venues operated by the group nationwide, additional capital investments will be implemented and significant management resources are expected to be invested in the automobile auction business, such as in marketing activities for the acquisition of new member dealers.
+The USS Group has set as a key objective the expansion of its market share in the automobile auction market.
+To further improve the convenience of the 17 auction venues operated by the Group nationwide, additional capital investments will be implemented and significant management resources are expected to be invested in the automobile auction business, such as in marketing activities for the acquisition of new member dealers.
 In addition, while the USS Group is developing used car purchase, sale and recycling operations with the automobile auction business as its core business, M&A and other opportunities for growth are being quickly seized to further enhance the speed of growth.
 This is in keeping with our management goal of becoming the leading consolidated company in the used-car distribution industry.

 The USS Group has also adopted "capital efficiency-focused management" as a management slogan.
-Considering the return on equity (ROE) to be an important management index, the Company has set an ROE of at least 15% as a medium term goal.
+Considering the return on equity (ROE) to be an important management index, the Company has set an ROE of at least 15% on an ongoing basis.